 Overview

-LODA is an open-source project focused on the systematic discovery and analysis of programs and formulas for integer sequences, with a particular emphasis on those catalogued in the On-Line Encyclopedia of Integer Sequences® (OEIS®).
+LODA is a language and an open-source project focused on the systematic discovery and analysis of programs and formulas for integer sequences.

 Getting Started